 - For older kids, The Celebrated Jumping Frog of Calaveras County by Mark Twain is a great story with underlying meanings for great discussions.

 - The Frog Prince, a fairy tale, is also a classic story with great discussion potential for all ages.

 - Write your own frog story, first with the frog as a personified character, then with the frog as an actual animal frog.
 For beginning writers, there’s nothing wrong with the adult doing much of the physical writing for them.
 They can write captions to illustrations or copy the story later for practice.

 - Learn about classification and how humans like to put animals and plants into categories.
 Frogs are in the category “amphibian”.
 What are the characteristics that put it in this group?

 - Learn more about habitats.
 What do frogs need to live?

 - Frogs are considered an “indicator” species, which means when the frogs start to die off we know something is wrong with their habitat in general.
 Find out more about indicator species and what makes frogs one.

 - Frogs have made their impact in history.
 They were one of the plagues set on the Egyptians by Moses.
 Like snakes, frogs were unknown in Ireland until the 1700’s.
 Aristophanes, an ancient Greek guy, wrote a play called The Frogs in about 405 BC.
-In 1758 in Windham, Connecticut a group of frogs migrated en mass through the town during the night, scaring the inhabitants out of their beds and causing them to think it was the French and Indians attacking.
+In 1758 in Windham, Connecticut a group of frogs migrated en masse through the town during the night, scaring the inhabitants out of their beds and causing them to think it was the French and Indians attacking them.
 Read more about one of these events or find out more historical events involving frogs.

 - Find out the difference between frogs and toads.